KR-JasonLane/LeeCoder/README.md

 I am a developer creating Windows applications. 🧑‍💻

-Over the course of a year, I participated in the development of a 3D medical imaging software used in dentistry, utilizing C++ MFC and VTK libraries. 🦷
+Over the course of a year, I took part in developing a 3D medical imaging software for dentistry.
+This involved using C++ MFC and VTK libraries.🦷

-Currently, I am engaged in the development of medical PACS software using C# WPF.🏥
+Currently, I am engaged in developing medical PACS software using C# and WPF.🏥

 And I find game development very exciting, so after my work hours, I return home to pursue it as a hobby.🎮